cloudevents/spec/messagecatalog/spec.md

 ### 3.3.
 OASIS AMQP

 The AMQP metaschema describes the content of an AMQP message.

+The content rules for all properties and fields are defined using [Attribute Value Template](#311-attribute-value-template-type#) objects.

 #### 3.3.1. `header` object